fauxtix/PropertyManagerFL/README.md

 ## ⚖ License

-The Property Manager FL project is licensed under the MIT License.
-You can find more information in the [LICENSE](https://github.com/fauxtix/PropertyManagerFL/blob/main/LICENSE) file.
+The source code for the site is licensed under the MIT license, which you can find in the MIT-LICENSE.txt file.

 ## 📞 Contact